 I write this message at a time when, as a city and as a nation, we face unprecedented challenges.
 The importance of how we respond at this critical moment cannot be overstated.

-As the pandemic raged, drug overdoses in our city escalated.
-Our Office’s strategy is to focus on high-level narcotics traffickers who use New York City as a regional hub of drug distribution, seizing hundreds of pounds of deadly fentanyl, heroin and cocaine before it ever reaches the streets.
+By focusing enforcement efforts on high-level narcotics traffickers who use New York City as a regional hub of drug distribution, our investigations result in the seizing hundreds of pounds of deadly fentanyl, heroin and cocaine before it ever reaches the streets.
 With greater frequency, we see narcotics organizations armed with high-powered weapons and handguns.
 These are a priority for prosecution.
 We also respond to calls for assistance from communities beset by street-level drug networks, and organizations linked to overdose deaths and violence.
-Our expertise in prosecuting corrupt doctors and other medical practitioners involved in the illicit distribution of prescription drugs assures that those patients will receive competent treatment and the black market will not be flooded with dangerous addictive medications.

-Our strategic approach promotes community safety and saves lives, while supporting alternatives to incarceration and lowering arrests.
+Our strategic approach promotes community safety and saves lives, while lowering arrests.